When to Use -lo, -la, -no, and -na in European Portuguese

 I was wrong.

-The Problem of Weird Choppy Sounds
+The Problem of Choppy Sounds

 European Portuguese hates choppy sounds.
-It is obsessed with “mouth flow”.
+It is obsessed with mouth flow.

 Normally, if you want to say “I see it” referring to a masculine object like o filme, you would theoretically say vejo o.
 That flows fine.
-(Try it: form your lips and say it out loud slowly).
+Try it: form your lips and say it out loud slowly.

-But what happens when the verb ends in a consonant like R, S, or Z?
+What happens when the verb ends in a consonant like R, S, or Z?
 Or a nasal sound like M?

 The Rule for Verbs Ending in R, S, or Z